georgekosmidis/Geko.HttpClientService/README.md

 ### .SetIdentityServerOptions&lt;TOptions&gt;(TOptions)

-Setup IdentityServer options by passing a ´ClientCredentialsOptions´ or ´PasswordOptions´ directly to the `SetIdentityServerOptions`:
+Setup IdentityServer options by passing a `ClientCredentialsOptions` or `PasswordOptions` directly to the `SetIdentityServerOptions`:

 ```csharp
 //...